Maria Gigova

-Maria Gigova (Мария Гигова; born 21 April 1947) is a retired Bulgarian rhythmic gymnast and sports official.
+Maria Verdova Gigova (Мария Вердова Гигова; born 21 April 1947) is a retired Bulgarian rhythmic gymnast and sports official.
 She is a three-time World All-around Champion, having won the title in 1969,1971, and 1973.

 Biography

 Maria Gigova was the first gymnast to become a three-time World All-Around Champion in rhythmic gymnastics, winning titles in 1969, 1971, and 1973.
 She holds a record four gold medals in the hoop event (1967, 1969, 1971, and 1973), an achievement that remains unmatched.
 She also won individual world titles in rope (1971) and free exercise (1969).
 As part of the Bulgarian team, she contributed to team gold medals at the World Championships in 1969 and 1971.

 At the 1971 World Championships, Gigova shared the all-around title with Soviet gymnast Galima Shugurova.
 Notably, both performed their ribbon routines to the same music—an excerpt from Bizet's Carmen.
 Gigova was Bulgaria’s first rhythmic gymnastics world champion and played a key role in the sport’s development in the country.

 She retired from competition in 1974 and later graduated from the National Sports Academy in Sofia.
 In 1978, Gigova joined the FIG Technical Committee, serving until 1992.
 That same year, she was appointed vice-president of the Bulgarian Rhythmic Gymnastics Federation and became its president in 1982.
 She served on the federation’s Administrative Council from 1989 to 1999 and was re-elected president in 1999.
 Since 2000, she has once again been a member of the FIG Technical Committee.

 On 4 May 2017, Gigova was awarded the Order of Stara Planina (1st class) by President Rumen Radev in recognition of her contributions to Bulgarian sport.